-As demonstrated by our reviews from former clients, case results, and deep commitment to community service, our Brownsville injury lawyers care about helping our neighbors and friends across South Texas rebuild their lives after a serious setback.
+As demonstrated by our reviews from former clients, case results, and deep commitment to community service, our Brownsville injury lawyers care about helping our neighbors and friends across Texas rebuild their lives after a serious setback.

 If you or your loved one is suffering from a spinal cord injury caused by someone else’s fault, you need compassion and dependable legal advice.
 Our attorneys want to help you get the full compensation available by law.
 We know that you are going through a difficult time.

-With more than 100 years of combined legal experience, a dedicated accident investigation team, and four offices across South Texas, we have the resources and skill to tackle complex catastrophic injury cases.
+With more than 100 years of combined legal experience, a dedicated accident investigation team, and four offices across Texas, we have the resources and skill to tackle complex catastrophic injury cases.

 Contact a Brownsville spinal cord injury lawyer at Herrman & Herrman for a free case review.
 We have English- and Spanish-speaking attorneys and staff available to speak with you.
 Call us at 361-882-4357 or chat live to discuss your claim.

 A spinal cord injury is a potentially life-altering injury and can happen in lots of ways.

 Some of the most common causes of spinal cord injuries include: